Skip to content

 The incisions are closed with staples or sutures that will be removed between seven and ten days after the surgery.

 The brow lift is rarely performed in isolation.
-In the vast majority of cases, I combine it with other facial procedures for a harmonious and complete result.
-Modern facial plastic surgery seeks global harmony, not isolated corrections.
+In the vast majority of cases, I combine it with other facial procedures for a balanced and complete result.
+Modern facial plastic surgery seeks overall natural balance, not isolated corrections.

 The fat grafting restores lost volume in the temples, cheekbones, and grooves, as well as delivering stem cells that regenerate the skin from within.
-When associated with the brow lift, the result is enhanced: in addition to the eyebrows being in the ideal position, the face gains contour and luminosity.
+When combined with the brow lift, the result is enhanced: in addition to the eyebrows being in the ideal position, the face gains contour and radiance.

 The recovery from endoscopic brow lift is considerably smoother than most patients imagine.
 The incisions are small, the dissection is delicate, and postoperative discomfort is generally mild.